 Igloos are amazing because of their insulation properties.
 First, snow is a very easy material to shape and form.
 It can be tightly packed, keep out all wind, is easy to cut and shape, is surprisingly sturdy, and blocks of it are relatively lightweight.
 A well constructed igloo coupled with body heat and a small oil lamp actually raises the outside temperature by about 40 degrees.
 So if it’s ten below freezing outside, an igloo’s temperature inside could get up to about 30 degrees!
 This is because the occupants of an igloo act like a double furnace, trapping body heat right in.
 A few days after construction the insulation only gets better as the inside melts a bit, then refreezes as solid ice.
 It becomes warmer and also super strong!

 - Igloos can be small (for just one person) or large multi-family, multi-room dwellings.
+Don’t have snow where you live?
+(Or maybe you just don’t want to brave the cold!)
 Use sugar cubes to create a small igloo model and a larger one with multiple rooms connected by tunnels.

 - In the Swiss Alps there are actually igloos you can rent to stay in during the ski season.
 Do a little internet research and find out how much it costs to stay in one.
 What’s a better deal..an igloo or a little mountain chalet?